CptConstantine/RoleByPost/README.md

 # PlayByPostBot

-A Discord bot for running play-by-post tabletop RPGs, supporting multiple systems (currently Fate and Mongoose Traveller 2e).
+A Discord bot for running play-by-post tabletop RPGs, supporting multiple systems (currently Generic, Fate and Mongoose Traveller 2e).
 PlayByPostBot helps manage character sheets, NPCs, scenes, and dice rolls, making it easy to run and play pbp games on Discord.

 ---

 ## Features

 - **Character Sheet Management**
   - Create, edit, and view player characters and NPCs for supported systems.
-Users can set their "active" character, which is used by default for `/roll` and `/sheet`.
+Users can set their "active" character, which is used by default for `/roll` and `/character sheet`.
   - System-specific fields and validation (e.g., Fate aspects, Traveller skills).
   - Import/export characters as JSON files for easy transfer between servers.